Pipeline vandalism spikes as FG nets $434.85m from crude export – The Sun Nigeria

-The Nigerian petroleum sector is currently being ravaged by a twin pestilence of the coronavirus and relentless attacks on oil pipelines belonging to the Nigerian National Petroleum Corporation’s (NNPC).
+The Nigerian petroleum sector is currently being ravaged by twin problems of COVID-19 and relentless attack on oil pipelines belonging to the Nigerian National Petroleum Corporation’s (NNPC).

 Atlas Cove-Mosimi and Mosimi-Ibadan axis pipelines accounted for 50 per cent and 17 per cent of the breaks respectively, while all other routes accounted for the remaining 33 per cent, according to the report.